 The ethnic rhinoplasty procedure focuses on adjusting the structure of the patient’s nose in accordance with the patient’s cosmetic needs while maintaining their ethnic features.
 Optimal treatment results are ensured by tailoring the procedure to suit the patient’s unique case.

 A closed or open surgical procedure may be chosen depending on the procedure’s complexity and the types of corrections to be made.
 Closed incisions are ones made inside the nostrils.
 Open incisions are ones made on the columella.

 Typically, the procedure involves reshaping the cartilage and the bone lying beneath the skin.
 Cartilage grafts are used to augment the areas lacking in volume.

 Commonly followed procedures in ethnic rhinoplasty include augmenting the nasal bridge, narrowing or reducing flared nostrils, and refining or changing the length of the nasal tip.

 Many or all of these techniques can be used for conducting rhinoplasty in African-American, Middle-Eastern, Hispanic, and Asian patients while taking into account their unique cultural features.

 Variations in ethnic demography need to be accounted for during ethnic rhinoplasty.
 Because of this, it is important to choose a plastic surgeon who has experience with these variations and will take them into account.

-Doctors Bivik Shah and Robert F. Centeno are skilled and highly experienced board-certified plastic surgeons with numerous satisfied rhinoplasty patients.
+Doctor Bivik Shah is a skilled and highly experienced board-certified plastic surgeon with numerous satisfied rhinoplasty patients.
 Contact our office to set up your ethnic rhinoplasty consultation.